List of offshore wind farms in China

+China has the world's largest capacity of offshore wind power, with 25 GW operational as of mid 2022.

+Offshore wind in China is growing rapidly, with 16.9 GW added during 2021.

 List

 This is a list of operational offshore wind farms in China (within the national maritime boundaries) with a capacity of at least 100 MW.

 The name of the wind farm is the name used by the energy company when referring to the farm.
 It is usually related to a shoal or the name of the nearest town on shore.